Ensemble ACJW is an inspirational collective of outstanding young professional musicians

 fellowship program created in 2007 by Carnegie Hall's Executive and Artistic Director Clive

-Gillinson and The Juilliard School's President Joseph W. Polisi to support young
+Gillinson and The Juilliard School's President Joseph W. Polisi to support the finest young

 professional musicians develop their careers as top-quality performers, innovative